isomerpages/moe-fernvalepri/_parents-corner/MOE Sexuality Education Information for Parents.md

 10\.
 Parents can contact the school at 6315 3051 or email us at [fernvale\_ps@moe.edu.sg](mailto:fernvale_ps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

-11\.
-Parents, who wish to attend the school sexuality education lesson, should contact the school to make the necessary arrangements.